Ayah-AQ/data-structures-and-algorithms/JS-codeCallange/linked-list-zip/linked-list-zip.md

 <h1> Algorithm </h1>

 <ol>
-<li>Check if either list1 or list2 is null.
-If one of them is null, return the other list.</li>
-<li>Set the head variable to list1, as it will be the head of the zipped list.</li>
+<li>Create a dummy head node and initialize a tail pointer to track the end of the merged list.</li>
-<li>Initialize current1 as the next node after the head of list1.</li>
-<li>Initialize current2 as the head of list2.</li>
-<li>Iterate while both current1 and current2 are not null:</li>
+<li>Iterate while both input lists are not null:</li>
 <ul>
-<li>Create temporary variables temp1 and temp2 to store the next nodes of current1 and current2, respectively.</li>
-<li>Update the next pointer of current1 to point to current2.</li>
+<li>Append the node from the first list to the merged list by setting tail.next to the current node and moving to the next node in the first list.</li>
-<li>Update the next pointer of current2 to point to temp1.</li>
+<li>Update the tail pointer to the newly appended node.</li>
-<li>Move current1 to temp1 and current2 to temp2</li>
+<li>Swap the first and second lists</li>
 </ul>
-<li>Return the head of the zipped list.</li>
+<li>If any of the input lists still has remaining nodes, append them to the merged list by setting tail.next to the remaining nodes.</li>
+<li>Return the merged list by skipping the dummy head node and returning its next pointer.</li>
 </ol>
 </div>
 <div style="float: left; width: 45%;">